genesiscommunitysuccess/docs/docs/04_front-end/03_design-systems/04_customisation-app-specific.md

 By default, an element registered with an already-taken name will not be re-registered with the platform.
 However, its element definition callback will still be invoked, allowing it to define an alternate presentation (styles and template), scoped to the DOM tree that the design system is defined on.

 As a best practice, one should try to avoid registering the same component more than once.
-However, if your architecture makes this difficult or impossible, you can provide a custom callback to handle disambiguating the duplicate elements.
+If your architecture makes this difficult or impossible, you can provide a custom callback to handle disambiguating the duplicate elements.

 The `ElementDisambiguationCallback` will be passed the tag name being registered, the type being registered, and the type that was already registered with the tag.
 Your callback can then return one of three types of values:

-* `string` - Return a string to select an alternate name for the element to be registered under.
+* `string` - return a string to select an different name for the element to be registered under.
-* `ElementDisambiguation.definitionCallbackOnly` - This is the default callback's return value, which prevents re-registering the element but allows its callback to run and define alternate presentations for the element (styles and template).
+* `ElementDisambiguation.definitionCallbackOnly` - this is the default callback's return value, which prevents re-registering the element but allows its callback to run and define different presentations for the element (styles and template).
 Note that having more than one presentation for the same element will trigger a slower rendering code path for elements of that type.
 So, it's best to avoid this unless it's absolutely needed for your application design.
-* `ElementDisambiguation.ignoreDuplicate` - This option completely ignores the duplicate element and no action is taken during registration if an element with the same tag is already registered.
+* `ElementDisambiguation.ignoreDuplicate` - this option completely ignores the duplicate element; no action is taken during registration if an element with the same tag is already registered.

 Here's an example custom disambiguation callback showing a couple of these options.